-Our soul must submit to our spirit and our flesh must die and submit to the soul.
-Spirit, soul and body is the order in which we must live as Christians.
+Our soul must submit to our spirit and our flesh must die and submit to our soul.
+Spirit, soul, and body is the order in which we must live as Christians.
 The Bible tells us clearly that we must die to the flesh.

-For if you live according to the flesh, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live.
-(Romans 8:13)
+For if you live after the flesh, you shall die: but if you through the Spirit do mortify the deeds of the body, you shall live.
+(Romans 8:13 AKJV)

-And the spirit of the Lord shall rest upon him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the Lord (Isaiah 11:2)
+And the spirit of the Lord shall rest upon him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the Lord (Isaiah 11:2 AKJV)